 - Where to go after La Fortuna

-If you’re looking to level up your next adventure, then the gravity falls waterfall jumping tour with Desafio is an absolute must!
+If you’re looking for an epic adventure in La Fortuna, then the gravity falls waterfall jumping tour with Desafio is an absolute must!
 This combination tour has a bit of everything – rappelling over waterfalls, cliff jumping, hiking, and rock climbing.
-Needless to say, it was an absolute blast.

-The tour is jam-packed with fun but uses a ton of energy.
-Thankfully, beers and pineapple are provided right after the tour ends.
-This is just a snack though, as the guides then drive you back into town for a delicious buffet-style meal at their new restaurant, Hunters & Gathers.
-The restaurant has an assortment of delicious Costa Rican cuisine, including rice, beans, chicken, yuca, plantains, and more.
-It was one of the best meals I ate in Costa Rica!
+The tour is jam-packed with fun but uses a lot of energy.
+Thankfully, beers and pineapple are given out right after the canyoning.
+This is just a starter snack, as afterward, you head back into town for a delicious buffet-style at Hunters & Gathers restaurant.

-- You will get absolutely soaked during the tour, so wear something that you are comfortable getting wet like a swimsuit or athletic wear.
-Bring a change of dry clothes for afterward, there is a changing area.
+- You will get absolutely soaked, so wear something that you are comfortable getting wet like a swimsuit or athletic wear.
+Bring a change of dry clothes for afterward, there is a private area to change.

 - Sturdy shoes, preferably ones that are waterproof like these Chaco shoes.

-- A waterproof camera like a GoPro.
-The guides also take photos and videos of you during the tour, which you can purchase after for $20 USD (per couple, so you can split the cost with a friend).
-They let you look at the photos before to decide if you want them!
+- A waterproof action camera such as GoPro.
+If you don’t have one, the guides do take photos and videos of you which you can purchase after for $20 USD (per couple, so you can split the cost with a friend).

 # 2 – Take a dip in La Fortuna Waterfall